 By now you have more than likely heard the hype surrounding kale as an amazingly nutritious food.
 Many foodies and nutrition gurus have even gone as far as to label kale as a superfood!

-Maybe you have written this off as just another superfood fad that will soon pass.
-However, if you take a closer look at this leafy green powerhouse of nutrients then you might soon find yourself a kale convert!
+Maybe you have written this off as just another health food fad that will soon pass.
+However, if you take a closer look at this leafy green powerhouse of nutrients then you might soon find yourself becoming a kale convert!

 So what is it about kale that gives it the superfood title?

-Well, first of all (and this is our favourite reason), kale can help you to build strong, healthy bones.
+Well, first of all (and this is our favourite reason of course), kale can help you to build strong, healthy bones.
 As we know, calcium is essential for healthy bones.
 This is why people will often tell you to drink your milk if you want strong bones.
 However, kale actually contains more calcium then milk!

 Including kale in your diet is one of those ways as it contains an abundance of phytonutrients.
-When you are trying to tackle inflammation in the body it is important to consume an ample amount of omega-3 fatty acids.
+Furthermore, when you are trying to tackle inflammation in the body it is important to consume an ample amount of omega-3 fatty acids.
 Just one cup of cooked kale provides 10% of your recommended daily allowance of omega-3, which demonstrates how including it regularly can be a big help!

 It is thought that your eyesight can also benefit when you regularly eat kale.
 This is because this powerful green food contains both zeaxanthin and lutein.
 These carotenoids are known to help to prevent damage to the eyes from overexposure to light.
 Studies have found that people who eat a diet rich in lutein are up to 22% less likely to develop cataracts than those who do not.